Zuke's Mini Naturals Training Treats

 What to Look For: A Bichon Frise Buyer's Checklist

-When comparing dog training treats for your Bichon Frise, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog training treats for a Bichon Frise, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Size And Calorie Content

-The Bichon Frise at 12-18 lbs needs products specifically sized for their small frame.
-We only recommend products available in the correct size range.
+The Bichon Frise at 12-18 lbs needs products sized for their small frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Ingredient Quality

-Bichon Frise dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Bichon Frise dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 Palatability

-We evaluate this factor specifically for Bichon Frise dogs, considering their small size, moderate energy level, and curly hypoallergenic coat.
+I evaluate this factor specifically for Bichon Frise dogs, accounting for their small size, moderate energy level, and curly hypoallergenic coat.

 Texture

-We evaluate this factor specifically for Bichon Frise dogs, considering their small size, moderate energy level, and curly hypoallergenic coat.
+I evaluate this factor specifically for Bichon Frise dogs, accounting for their small size, moderate energy level, and curly hypoallergenic coat.

 Value Per Treat